Managing a FiveM Linux Server: Essential systemd Units, User Permissions, and Maintenance Commands

 sudo chmod -R u=rwX,g=rX,o= /home/fivem/server-data

-2. cp / mv — copy, move or rename
+2. cp / mv - Duplicate, move, or rename files and folders.

 journalctl -u fivem --since today | grep -i "error"